 - Chamomile or green tea

-Certain drinks can increase the effect of warfarin, leading to bleeding problems.
-Avoid or consume only small amounts of these drinks when taking warfarin:
+Certain drinks when taking warfarin might lead to bleeding problems.
+Avoid or drink only small amounts of these when taking warfarin:

 - Cranberry juice

-Talk to your doctor before making any major changes in your diet and before starting any over-the-counter medications, vitamins or herbal supplements.
-If you are unable to eat for several days or have ongoing stomach upset, diarrhea or fever, consult your doctor.
+Talk to your health care provider before making major changes in your diet and before starting medications, vitamins or herbal supplements.
+If you can't eat for several days or have ongoing stomach upset, diarrhea or fever, call your provider.